fieldtrip/website/workshop/madrid2019/tutorial_freq.md

 recording, not how it changes over times.

 We will skip the preprocessing and start directly with the preprocessed data.
-You can download [data_rest.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/madrid2019/tutorial_freq/data_rest.mat) from our FTP server.
+You can download [data_rest.mat](https://download.fieldtriptoolbox.org/workshop/madrid2019/tutorial_freq/data_rest.mat) from our download server.

     clear all, close all, clc
     load data_rest.mat